What will a Labour government do for children?

 There are 4.3 million children in poverty in the UK, and 1 million living in destitution.

-Labour has pledged to ‘develop an ambitious strategy to reduce child poverty’ through collaboration.
-So far, there hasn’t been any more detail on this strategy other than introducing free breakfast clubs in every primary school.
+Labour has pledged a new taskforce responsible for 'developing an ambitious strategy to reduce child poverty’.
+So far, there hasn’t been any more detail on this strategy other than introducing free breakfast clubs in every primary school and the aim of reducing the cost of school uniform.

 We're pleased to see Labour commit to personalised employment support to help people into work - recognising that without proper support, work isn’t the simple route out of poverty that it is often made out to be.